-Tai Chi og Qi Gong courses at Venabu
+Tai Chi and Qi Gong courses at Venabu

 Tai Chi and Qi Gong have been shown to have positive benefits for the body and mind.
 Through gentle exercise the connective tissue becomes more flexible, the muscles stronger and the mind more focused.